 (c) to afford to the Surveyor General all information obtained by him or her in the due performance of surveys entrusted to him or her.

-(2) Before commencing a survey, the surveyor shall obtain the relevant survey information from the relevant Departments.
+(2) Before commencing a survey, the surveyor shall obtain the relevant survey information from —

-(3) In subsection (2) —
+(a) the department of the Public Service principally assisting in the administration of the Land Administration Act 1997; and

-“the relevant Departments” means the Department within the meaning of the Land Administration Act 1997, the Department within the meaning of the Mining Act 1978 and the Department within the meaning of the Transfer of Land Act 1893.
+(b) the department of the Public Service principally assisting in the administration of the Mining Act 1978; and

+(c) the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5.

+[(3) repealed]

 [Regulation 4 inserted in Gazette 4 Apr 1997 p.
 1758; amended in Gazette 5 Sep 2000 p.
-5054.]
+5054; 29 Dec 2006 p.
+5899.]

 5. Accuracy